 According to Fox Sports reporter Jay Glazer the Jets “can’t give the (GM) position away,” which might explain why so many GM prospects have taken jobs with other organizations or flat out refused to interview.

 Of the seven teams who let their GMs go only the Cleveland Browns have yet to fill their vacancy besides the Jets.
 The Browns are pursuing two GM candidates which have been linked to the Jets, 49ers director of player personnel Tom Gamble, once considered a lock for the position, and Seahawks vice president of football administration John Idzik.
 It will be interesting to see if either of them goes to the Browns over the Jets.
-It will also be interesting to see if the Jets can get back on track and get to the NFL Playoffs again.

 Opportunities at such a high level position as GM often come from organizations in need of guidance and who have some problems, as the Jets do, but tight finances or roster deficiencies would not normally drive candidates away.
 In fact if the team is in some distress the new GM knows they’ll likely be given a chance to put them back on course without being held responsible if results are not immediate.